2019 GRADUATE STUDENT EXCELLENCE AWARDS: Geography Graduate Student Recognized for SERVICE/OUTREACH

 JC Presentation to NYC Alumni at Princeton Club

 Professors John Frazier (pictured right) and Norah Henry, Department of Geography, presented "The Revitalization of Johnson City: Monitoring Attitudes and Patterns of a Changing Community" to the New York City Alumni Association on January 25th at the Princeton Club in Manhattan.
-Approximately 20 alumni attended to presentation.
+Approximately 20 alumni attended the presentation.

 Geography Visiting Professor Laura Pangallozzi Takes Part in Water Quality Forum